1975 Cincinnati Reds season

-The 1975 Cincinnati Reds season was a season in American baseball.
-The Reds dominated the league all season, and won the National League West with a record of 108–54, the best record in MLB and finished 20 games ahead of the Los Angeles Dodgers.
-The Reds went on to win the National League Championship Series by defeating the Pittsburgh Pirates in three straight games, and the World Series in seven games over the Boston Red Sox.
+The 1975 Cincinnati Reds season was the 106th season for the franchise in Major League Baseball, and their 6th and 5th full season at Riverfront Stadium.
+The Reds dominated the league all season, and won the National League West Division with a record of 108 wins and 54 losses, the best record in MLB and finished 20 games ahead of the Los Angeles Dodgers.
+The Reds went on to win the NLCS by defeating the Pittsburgh Pirates in three straight games, and the World Series in seven games over the Boston Red Sox.
 The Reds were managed by Sparky Anderson and played their home games at Riverfront Stadium.
 It was the first World Series championship for Cincinnati since 1940.
 The 1975 Reds are one of the few teams to consistently challenge the 1927 New York Yankees for the title of the best team in major league history.
 The Reds went 64–17 at home in 1975, which remains the best home record ever by a National League team.
-It is currently the second best home record in MLB history, behind the 1961 Yankees, who went 65-16.
+It is currently the second-best home record in MLB history, behind the 1961 Yankees, who went 65-16.